-Finally, by fitting two Gaussian components to the 1D NIRCam WFSS spectrum (shown in Fig. \ref{fig:Pa_beta_observed}), we infer a total \Pab flux $F_{\rm Pa\beta}=(2.2\,\pm\,0.7)\,\times\,10^{-17}$ \ergscm for the whole galaxy, which leads to a global SFR$^0_{{\rm Pa\beta}}=(66\pm22)$ M${_\odot}$\,yr$^{-1}$.
-Such 1D total \Pab flux is more reliable than the sum of the \Pab fluxes over all pixels of the (velocity-corrected) \Pab line map, which adds noise from more diffuse galaxy regions.
-Compared to previous published estimates \citep{Forster:2009}, our inferred total SFR$^0_{{\rm Pa\beta}}$ is systematically lower than the values inferred from IR luminosity and integrated HST-based SED modeling (SFR$_{{\rm IR}}\simeq101$ M${_\odot}$\,yr$^{-1}$ and SFR$_{{\rm SED}}\simeq110$ M${_\odot}$\,yr$^{-1}$, respectively), and closer to the total \ha-traced SFR only corrected for stellar attenuation (SFR$_{{\rm H\alpha}}\simeq73$ M${_\odot}$\,yr$^{-1}$), which is known to underestimate the real nebular attenuation (e.g. \citealt{Calzetti:2000,Price:2014,Tacchella:2018}).
+Finally, by fitting two Gaussian components to the 1D NIRCam WFSS spectrum (shown in Fig. \ref{fig:Pa_beta_observed}), we infer a total \Pab flux of $F_{\rm Pa\beta}=(2.2\,\pm\,0.7)\,\times\,10^{-17}$ \ergscm for the whole galaxy, which yields a global SFR$^0_{{\rm Pa\beta}}=(66\pm22)$ M${_\odot}$\,yr$^{-1}$.
+This total 1D \Pab flux is more reliable than the sum of the \Pab fluxes over all pixels of the (velocity-corrected) \Pab line map, which adds noise from more diffuse galaxy regions.
+Compared to previous published estimates \citep{Forster:2009}, our inferred total SFR$^0_{{\rm Pa\beta}}$ is systematically lower than the values derived from IR luminosity and integrated HST-based SED modeling (SFR$_{{\rm IR}}\simeq101$ M${_\odot}$\,yr$^{-1}$ and SFR$_{{\rm SED}}\simeq110$ M${_\odot}$\,yr$^{-1}$, respectively).
+Moreover, it is closer to the total \ha-traced SFR, which is corrected for stellar attenuation (SFR$_{{\rm H\alpha}}\simeq73$ M${_\odot}$\,yr$^{-1}$).
+This latter estimate is known to underestimate the true nebular attenuation (e.g., \citealt{Calzetti:2000,Price:2014,Tacchella:2018}).
 By accounting for extra attenuation of nebular line emission, \citet{Forster:2009} found SFR$_{{\rm H\alpha}}\simeq190$ M${_\odot}$\,yr$^{-1}$.
-This furthermore indicates that \Pab still suffers from substantial attenuation in more deeply obscured regions, such as the bulge.
-Therefore, either neglecting extinction or not properly taking into account extra nebular attenuation at the 1.28\,$\mu$m \Pab wavelength leads to underestimating the intrinsic SFR of more obscured regions, and consequently of the entire galaxy.
+This result furthermore indicates that \Pab still suffers from substantial attenuation in more deeply obscured regions, such as the bulge.
+Therefore, neglecting extinction or improperly accounting for extra nebular attenuation at the 1.28\,$\mu$m \Pab wavelength underestimates the intrinsic SFR of more obscured regions and, consequently, of the entire galaxy.